hliu35/WoundPrediction/README.md

-data_augmented folder is for training only.
+`data_augmented` folder is for training only.

 To run the user-friendly interface
 ```
-python3 main/main.py
+cd main/
+python3 train.py <optional arguments here>
 ```